Ashutosh27ind/crossValidationwithLinearRegression/README.md

 This notebook is divided into the following parts:

 Experiments to understand overfitting
-Building a linear regression model without cross-validation Problems in the current approach
+Building a linear regression model without cross-validation
+Problems in the current approach
 Cross-validation: A quick recap
-Cross-validation in sklearn:
+Cross-validation in **sklearn**:

 4.1 K-fold CV
 4.2 Hyperparameter tuning using CV
 4.3 Other CV schemes